Share India Securities Reports 7% PAT Growth in Q2 FY26, Declares 20% Interim Dividend

 *this image is generated using AI for illustrative purposes only.

-Share India Securities Limited , a prominent player in the Indian financial services sector, has been imposed a monetary penalty by the National Stock Exchange (NSE) for non-compliance with regulatory requirements.
-The penalty, amounting to Rs 1,50,000, was levied due to issues related to tagging of Unique Identifiers for algorithmic orders.
+Share India Securities Limited , a prominent player in the Indian financial services sector, has received a monetary penalty from the National Stock Exchange (NSE) for non-compliance with regulatory requirements.
+The company disclosed this penalty under Regulation 30 of SEBI Listing Regulations on December 22, 2025.

 Penalty Details

-Share India Securities has stated that this penalty was imposed in the normal course of stock broking operations.
+Share India Securities has clarified that this penalty was imposed in the normal and ordinary course of stock broking operations.
 The company has affirmed that the fine does not have any material impact on its financials, operations, or other business activities.

 Historical Stock Returns for Share India Securities